 1 to 4 hours

-For many patients, the most important side effect of colectomy procedure is the necessity of temporarily or permanently living with colostomy or ileostomy, which may cause at first a discomfort.
-However, apart from this, soon after the surgery they are able to come back to normal diet and slowly recommence their normal activities.
+For most of the patients, the most significant consequence of colectomy operation is the need to temporarily or permanently living with colostomy or ileostomy, which may initially cause discomfort.
+Though, shortly after the operation, patients can return to their usual diet and daily activities.

-Many patients with colectomy are able to enjoy their lives as before the procedure.
-Those who need to use ileostomy or colostomy may initially struggle but finally get used to this little inconvenience.
+Many patients who had colectomy go back to their daily life as before the procedure.
+Even though it might be difficult at first for the patients who need to use ileostomy or colostomy, they get used to it.